the-path-ai/interview-ai-research/README.md

 ## Rules

 - Use any tools, libraries, and AI assistants you want.
-- Bring your own API keys (`OPENAI_API_KEY`, `ANTHROPIC_API_KEY`, whatever).
-Export them as env vars before running.
-- Ship something runnable.
-Don't leave it half-broken.
+- Run `bash setup.sh` using the decryption password provided to get API keys loaded
 - Think out loud.
+- Narrow in on a few promising ideas and actually implement something.

 ## What's in the repo